rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 puts ""
 ```

-So far so good, but why don't we make it as ruby methods for more elegant usage? so I came up with the following
+So far so good, but why don't we make these as Ruby methods for more elegant usage?
+So I came up with the following

 ```ruby
 # KING SABRI | @KINGSABRI